Sign In

 Fundamental Counting Principle |- If an event A has n possible outcomes and an event B has m possible outcomes, then the total number of different outcomes for A and B combined is n * m.

-Finally, we will find the probability that 12 is not the first number.
-To find the number of positive outcomes, we will once again consider ordering the given set as a compound event that consists of 4 simple events for choosing each number.
-When choosing the first number, there are 3 options, as 12 cannot be chosen. ccccccc First Number && Second Number && Third Number && Fourth Number 3&&&& When choosing the second number, there are also 3 options.
-This is because, while the first number cannot be chosen anymore, 12 becomes available.
-There are 2 options when choosing the third number and just 1 number when choosing the fourth number. ccccccc First Number && Second Number && Third Number &&s Fourth Number 3&& 3&& 2&& 1 Let's use the Fundamental Counting Principle! ccccccc First Number && Second Number && Third Number && Fourth Number 3&*&3&*&2&*&1 The total number of outcomes is 18.
-There are 18 positive outcomes.
-In Part A, we found that there are 24 total outcomes.
-P(12not first) = 18/24 ⇓ P(12not first) = 0.75 The probability that 12 is not the first number is 0.75.
+Finally, we will find the probability that 12 is not the first number in the ordered set.
+To find the number of favorable outcomes, we will once again think of ordering the given set as a compound event that consists of the four simple events of choosing each number in the arrangement.
+When choosing the first number, there are 3 options since 12 cannot be chosen. cccc First & Second & Third & Fourth Number & Number & Number & Number 3&& There are also 3 options for the second number in the arrangement because, while the first number cannot be chosen anymore, 12 becomes available again.
+There are 2 options for the third number and just 1 number for the fourth number. cccc First & Second & Third & Fourth Number & Number & Number & Number 3& 3& 2& 1 Let's use the Fundamental Counting Principle!
+3 * 3 * 2 * 1= 18 The total number of outcomes is 18, so there are 18 favorable outcomes.
+In Part A, we found that there are 24 total possible outcomes for the compound event of arranging the numbers in the set.
+The probability that 12 is not the first number in the order is the quotient of these two numbers.
+P(12not first) &= 18/24 &⇕ P(12not first) &= 0.75 The probability that 12 is not the first number is 0.75.

 We are given a set with 10 elements.
 Three numbers are drawn with replacement from the set.
-We want to find the probability that all three numbers are even. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} Drawing three numbers with replacement is a compound event consisting of three simple events - drawing the first, second, and third numbers.
+We want to find the probability that all three numbers are even. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} Drawing three numbers is a compound event consisting of three simple events — drawing each of the first, second, and third numbers.
 The Fundamental Counting Principle tells us that the total number of possible outcomes is equal to the product of the number of outcomes of each simple event.

 Fundamental Counting Principle |- If an event A has n possible outcomes and an event B has m possible outcomes, then the total number of different outcomes for A and B combined is n * m.

 Next, we will find the probability that the first number drawn is divisible by 3 and the third number is greater than 6.
-In the given set, there are 3 numbers divisible by 3. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} This means that there are 3 positive outcomes when choosing the first number.
-There are no restrictions on the second number, so there are 10 positive outcomes of choosing the second number.
-Finally, there are 4 numbers greater than 6 in the set, so there are 4 positive outcomes when choosing the third number. ccccccc First Number && Second Number && Third Number 3&*& 10&*& 4 By the Fundamental Counting Principle, there are 3*10* 4, or 120, positive outcomes.
-We know from Part A that there are 1000 possible outcomes.
-The probability that the first number is divisible by 3 and the third number is greater than 6 is the quotient of the number of positive outcomes and the number of possible outcomes.
-P(1st divisible by3, 3rd greater than6) = 120/1000 ⇕ P(1st divisible by3, 3rd greater than6) = 0.12
+In the given set, there are three numbers that are divisible by 3. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} This means that there are 3 favorable outcomes when choosing the first number.
+There are no restrictions on the second number, so there are 10 favorable outcomes of choosing the second number.
+Finally, there are four numbers that are greater than 6 in the set, so there are 4 favorable outcomes when choosing the third number. ccc First & Second & Third Number & Number & Number 3 & 10 & 4 By the Fundamental Counting Principle, there are 3 * 10 * 4, or 120, favorable outcomes to the compound event.
+We know from Part A that there are 1000 possible outcomes of drawing the three numbers, so the probability that the first number is divisible by 3 and the third number is greater than 6 is the quotient of 120 and 1000.
+P(first divisible by3, third greater than 6) &= 120/1000 &⇕ P(first divisible by3,third greater than6) &= 0.12

-Finally, we will find the probability that the first number drawn is odd, the second number is divisible by 3, and the third number is not greater than 4.
-In the given set, there are 5 odd numbers, 3 numbers that are divisible by 3, and 4 numbers not greater than 4. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} This means that there are 5 positive outcomes when choosing the first number, 3 positive outcomes of choosing the second number, and 4 positive outcomes when choosing the third number.
-Let's use the Fundamental Counting Principle. ccccccc First Number && Second Number && Third Number 5&*& 3&*& 4 There are 60 positive outcomes.
-We know from Part A that there are 1000 possible outcomes.
-The probability that the first number drawn is odd, the second number is divisible by 3, and the third number is not greater than 4 is the quotient of the number of positive outcomes and the number of possible outcomes.
-60/1000 = 0.06
+Finally, let's find the probability that the first number drawn is odd, the second number is divisible by 3, and the third number is not greater than 4.
+In the given set, there are five odd numbers, three numbers that are divisible by 3, and four numbers that are not greater than 4. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} This means that there are 5 favorable outcomes when choosing the first number, 3 favorable outcomes of choosing the second number, and 4 favorable outcomes when choosing the third number.
+Let's use the Fundamental Counting Principle. ccc First & Second & Third Number & Number & Number 5 & 3 & 4 There are 5* 3 * 4, or 60, favorable outcomes of the compound event.
+There are 1000 possible outcomes of drawing the three numbers.
+The probability that the first number drawn is odd, the second number is divisible by 3, and the third number is not greater than 4 is the quotient of 60 and 1000.
+P&=60/1000 &⇕ P&= 0.06

 Fundamental Counting Principle |- If an event A has n possible outcomes and an event B has m possible outcomes, then the total number of different outcomes for A and B combined is n * m.

-Next, we will find the probability that the first two numbers drawn are both greater than 6.
-Let's find the number of positive outcomes!
-In the set, there are 4 numbers greater than 6. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} This means that there are 4 positive outcomes when choosing the first number.
-When choosing the second number, only 3 numbers greater than 6 remain, so there are 3 positive outcomes.
-There are no extra restrictions on the last number, so there are 8 positive outcomes of choosing the last number. ccccccc First Number && Second Number && Third Number 4&*& 3&*& 8 By the Fundamental Counting Principle, there are 4*3* 8, or 96, positive outcomes.
-We know from Part A that there are 720 possible outcomes.
-The probability that the first two numbers drawn are greater than 6 is the quotient of the number of positive outcomes and the number of possible outcomes.
-P(first two numbers greater than6) = 96/720 ⇕ P(first two numbers greater than6) = 2/15
+Next we will find the probability that the first two numbers drawn are both greater than 6.
+Let's find the number of favorable outcomes!
+In the set, there are four numbers that are greater than 6. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} This means that there are 4 favorable outcomes when choosing the first number.
+When choosing the second number, only three numbers are left that are greater than 6, so there are 3 favorable outcomes.
+There are no extra restrictions on the last number, so there are 8 favorable outcomes of choosing the last number. ccc First & Second & Third Number & Number & Number 4 & 3 & 8 By the Fundamental Counting Principle, there are 4 * 3 * 8, or 96, favorable outcomes for the compound event.
+We know from Part A that there are 720 possible outcomes for drawing the three numbers.
+The probability that the first two numbers drawn are greater than 6 is the quotient of the number of favorable outcomes and the number of possible outcomes.
+P(first two numbers greater than6) &= 96/720 &⇕ P(first two numbers greater than6) &= 2/15

-Finally, we will find the probability that all three numbers drawn are divisible by 4.
-There are 2 numbers divisible by 4 in the given set. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} There are 2 positive outcomes when choosing the first number.
-After the first number is drawn, 1 number divisible by 4 remains in the set, so there is only 1 positive outcome for choosing the second number.
-There are no numbers divisible by 4 left when drawing the last number, so there are 0 positive outcomes for choosing the third number. ccccccc First Number && Second Number && Third Number 2&*& 1&*& 0 By the Fundamental Counting Principle, there are 0 positive outcomes!
-We know from Part A that there are 720 possible outcomes.
-The probability all the numbers drawn are divisible by 4 is the quotient of the number of positive outcomes to the number of possible outcomes.
-There are 0 positive outcomes, so the probability is 0.
+Finally, let's find the probability that all three numbers drawn are divisible by 4.
+Two numbers in the set are divisible by 4. {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} There are 2 favorable outcomes when choosing the first number.
+After the first number is drawn, only one number in the set is divisible by 4, so there is only one favorable outcome for choosing the second number.
+There are no numbers divisible by 4 left when drawing the last number, so there are no favorable outcomes for choosing the third number. ccc First & Second & Third Number & Number & Number 2 & 1 & 0 By the Fundamental Counting Principle, there are 0 favorable outcomes!
+This means that the probability of drawing three numbers that are divisible by 4 is 0.
 P(all numbers divisible by4) = 0